doitintl/atlas-okrs-reporting/docs/CLOUD_RUN.md

 # Update a secret
 gcloud secrets versions add workspace-uuid --data-file=- <<< "new-value"

-# The service will automatically pick up the new secret version
+# The job will automatically pick up the new secret version on next execution
 ```

 ### Updating Configuration